-Specify the name in the Name column, the number of columns in the 2D string array from the list in the Number of columns column (use Undefined if you do not know how many columns the array contains), the initial values in the Initial values column, and the new element value in the New element value column.
+Specify the name in the Name column, the number of columns in the 2D string array from the list in the Number of columns column (use Undefined if you do not know how many columns the array contains), the initial values in the Initial values column (see Array Syntax for the syntax), and the new element value in the New element value column.
 The new element value specifies the value that a new element of the 2D string array gets in certain add operations.
 You can also add an optional description of the 2D string array in the Description column.